objectionary/eo/README.md

 IN$:
 ```
 #### `reduce` Attribute
 The `reduce` attribute object is used to perform the reduction operation of its base `array` object.
-Reduction is a proccess of accumulating a set of objects into one aggregated object.
+The reduction is a process of accumulating a set of objects into one aggregated object.
 The `reduce` attribute object has two free attributes:
 1. `a` for the initial value of the accumulator.
 2. `f` for the object that represents the reduction function.
-It must have two free attibutes:
+It must have two free attributes:
    1. The first attribute is the current value of the accumulator.
    2. The second attribute is the current object of the `array`.